ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 Within your Remix project, you’ll want to account for the loader, action, and component.

-If you look at the documentation on Supabase’s site it says that this code is the loader.
+If you look at the documentation on Supabase’s site it says that this code is the loader:

 ```jsx
 import { type LoaderFunctionArgs } from '@remix-run/node'